VenkatachalamSubramanianPeriyaSubbu/nbctl/docs/getting-started/welcome.md

 ## The Solution

-nbutils provides 13 commands that address these challenges:
+nbctl provides 13 commands that address these challenges:

 **clean** - Strip outputs for clean git commits **diff** - Compare notebooks intelligently